Back to blog

 Stop measuring content volume.
 Start measuring deal outcomes.

-The PMM's Relationship with Sales: What Makes or Breaks Enablement
+The Relationship That Makes or Breaks Enablement

-This isn't about being liked.
-It's about staying calibrated.
 The product roadmap changes.
 The competitive landscape shifts.
-Buyer psychology evolves.
-Your enablement content needs to evolve with it — and the only way to know when is to stay close to the deals.
+Buyer language evolves.
+Your content needs to evolve with it.
+The only way to know when is to stay close to the deals.

-Where to Start: The 30-Day Quick-Start
+Where to Start: 30 Days

 Sales enablement isn't just a service you provide to sales.
 It's a positioning feedback mechanism.